Fall Open House Resource Documents

 - Access the Student Administration System (SA System) at studentadmin.uconn.edu to review your financial aid, accept your awards, and complete all steps on the Financial Aid Action page.
 Be sure to print a copy of the page for your records.

 - Pay the $300 enrollment fee via UConn’s SA System by May 1.

 Merit-based aid is awarded to students with a record of high academic achievement and leadership.
 Merit-based aid is also awarded to students with exceptional talents, such as music or athletics.

-Need-based aid is awarded to students based on financial need, as determined utilizing the formula (see right-hand column).
+Need-based aid is awarded to students based on financial need, as determined by the formula to the right.

 Gift aid includes grants and scholarships.
 These funds do not require repayment.

 Self-help aid includes loans and work-study.
-These types of aid require students to repay the money with interest or to work part-time.
+These types of aid require students to repay the money with interest or to work part-time to earn funding.